 While on the other hand, “Machine Learning is an application of artificial intelligence that facilitates systems with the ability to learn data automatically and improve themselves from the experience without being programmed.”

-In fact, Machine learning is a subset of artificial intelligence and it focuses on the development of computer programs that can access data and use it learn for themselves.
+Machine learning is a subset of artificial intelligence and it focuses on the development of computer programs that can access data and use it to learn for themselves.

 Artificial Intelligence Exists Since Early Days

-Actually, if you have noticed Artificial Intelligence has been around us since a long time.
-In the Greek mythologies mechanical men was the best example that was designed to mimic or copycat our own behavior.
-Infact computers in Europe were perceived as “logical machines” and by reproducing capabilities such as basic reckoning and memory, engineers saw their job, fundamentally, as attempting to create mechanical brains to perform complex task like humans.
+If you have noticed Artificial Intelligence has been around us for a long time.
+In the Greek mythologies, mechanical men were the best example that was designed to mimic or copycat our behavior.
+Computers in Europe were perceived as “logical machines” and by reproducing capabilities such as basic reckoning and memory, engineers saw their job, fundamentally, as attempting to create mechanical brains to perform complex tasks like humans.

 Two main categories of Artificial Intelligences

-Currently Artificial Intelligences enabled devices designed to act intelligently – are often categorized into one of two fundamental groups – either applied or general.
-Applied AI is very much common in which systems are designed to intelligently trade stocks and shares in capital markets or maneuver self-driving vehicles that comes under this category.
+Currently, Artificial Intelligences enabled devices designed to act intelligently – are often categorized into one of two fundamental groups – either applied or general.
+Applied AI is very much common in which systems are designed to intelligently trade stocks and shares in capital markets or maneuver self-driving vehicles that come under this category.

 Whereas, Generalized AIs are in which devices or systems can in theory handle any task where machines are less common, but now the scenario is changing and more innovative advancements are happening today making AIs more generalize for multiple usages.
 The best part of AIs progression is that it is also reinforcing the development of machine learning technology.